 Waterproof - For me this is one of the most important considerations.
 Keeping your tools dry is important.
 Ideally they should be sealed, so as rain, moisture and dampness can not get inside and damage the expensive tools.

 Telescopic Handle - This is the handle that is used to drag the tool chest around.
-This should be wide enough to easily grip, even with gloves.
-It should also push in and out of the way when not in use.
+It should be wide enough to easily grip, even with gloves and it should also push in and be out of the way when not in use.

 Trays and Pouches - Most of these will come with a tote tray, or small plastic trays on the top of the chest.
 These are handy for all the various bits and pieces that you need to get the jobs done.